ziaulislam-mughal/Practice-Python-/README.md

-Practice-Python
+# Practice-Python

 Welcome to the Practice-Python repository.

 This repository contains a collection of basic to intermediate Python exercises designed to help learners strengthen their programming skills and gain hands-on experience with core Python concepts.
 The tasks cover fundamental programming principles, making it suitable for beginners and for those looking to reinforce their Python knowledge.

-Key Concepts Covered:
+# Key Concepts Covered:

-Input / Output –> Learn how to interact with users and handle data input and output.
+Input / Output <b> –> </b> Learn how to interact with users and handle data input and output.

 Conditional Statements –> Practice decision-making using if, elif, and else.